ibm-cloud-docs/satellite/ts-host-not-attaching.md

 When you run your host attach script, some hosts are not attaching to your location, but you do not receive an error message.
 Your host machines are virtual machine clones.
 {: tsSymptoms}

 Network identities of virtual machines that are attached to the same location must be unique.
-If you are using cloned virtual machines, these clones might not have a unique network identity and Satellite cannot attach them all to the location.
+If you are using cloned virtual machines, these clones can lack a unique network identity and Satellite cannot attach them all to the location.
 To verify that the network identities are not unique, SSH into the host and run the following commands.
 {: tsCauses}

 ```sh